 |Battery Life (20)

-When it comes to our iPad Pro vs MacBook Air face-off, there's no winner per se.
+When it comes to our iPad Pro vs MacBook Air face-off, there's not a clear winner.
 But after comparing this tablet and laptop in multiple categories it's clear where these devices excel — and where they don't.

 The iPad Pro is the better option for those who want to travel light and who want a touch-first experience with a superior display.
 Apple's slate is also a better choice for shoppers who want to create content, as the built-in cameras and optional Apple Pencil provide a level of versatility the MacBook Air can't match.

 But that being said, the MacBook Air has pulled ahead of the iPad Pro when it comes to sheer speed and battery life.
 Plus, those who are simply looking for a solid laptop will find that the MacBook Air is the better choice and the better value.
 The Air is much more affordable than the iPad Pro when you consider the costs of the iPad's optional keyboard, In addition, the macOS interface is simply better suited for everyday productivity tasks, and the Air also benefits from having more ports.

 Bottom line: The iPad Pro is the best tablet you can buy that can double as a laptop for some people, and the MacBook Air is the best laptop for most people.
 I would personally pick the Air despite some shortcomings, but overall you can't lose.